pharaox/artifact_trade/README.md

 * **All Characters**: All characters within diplomatic range (more buyers or sellers, worse performance and realism).

 The AI uses a slightly different version of the above due to engine limitations.

-## Compatibility

-This mod should be compatible with all other mods, including total conversion mods, except for those few mods that modify the *Inventory* window.
-If in doubt, put this mod higher in the load order - you may lose the new *Inventory* window buttons as a result but other mods should work as expected.

 ## Credits